 Luckily, My Divorce Papers has an intuitive and well-documented set of resources, sans all the confusing legalese, to help you get everything squared away in a matter of minutes.

 For example, to get a New York online divorce you must live in the state for one year prior to filing for a divorce.

 New York divorce law only offers fault divorces.

-What is the difference between a fault divorce and a no-fault divorce?
+Difference between a fault divorce and a no-fault divorce